s4hri/dockyman/README.md

 ## Overview

 Dockyman is designed for managing Docker environments across multiple nodes with ease.
-It provides a simple way to deploy, monitor, and manage Docker containers, especially for setups requiring specific user permissions, graphical applications, or audio processing.
+It provides a simple way to build and deploy containers, especially for setups requiring specific user permissions, graphical applications, or audio processing.
 Dockyman is ideal for distributed systems where containers must interact closely with the host machine.

 ## Features